 Sponsored by the faculty and alumnae of St. Joseph’s Academy, the annual Honors Convocation is held on the Friday night before commencement to celebrate the graduating class.
 Members of the class are also inducted into the SJA Alumnae Association.

-On this evening, numerous honors are bestowed, including senior class favorites; the senior service award for those who gave at least 50 hours of service during each of their four years at SJA; the four major athletic awards; distinguished quality awards; memorial awards; and the Seal of Biliteracy.
-Also recognized are second academics (students who earned a 3.0-3.499 cumulative grade point average); first academics (students who earned a 3.5-5.0 cumulative GPA); honors graduates (students who earned a 3.8 GPA while taking 11 honors/Advanced Placement courses); the Principal’s Award (students earning all As for semester grades in every class for four years); President's Scholars (top academic students in class based on grades, cumulative GPA, courses completed and work ethic); the salutatorian; and the valedictorian.
+On this evening, numerous honors are bestowed, including senior class favorites; the senior service award for those who gave at least 50 hours of service during each of their four years at SJA; the four major athletic awards; distinguished quality awards; memorial awards; the Seal of Biliteracy; and subject area awards.
+Also recognized are second academics (students who earned a 3.3-3.599 cumulative grade point average); first academics (students who earned a 3.6-5.0 cumulative GPA); honors graduates (students who earned a 3.8 GPA while taking 11 weighted courses over four years); the Principal’s Award (students earning all As for semester grades in every class for four years); President's Scholars (top academic students in class based on grades, cumulative GPA, courses completed and work ethic); the salutatorian; and the valedictorian.

 Mass and Commencement Exercises